JetBrains/intellij-sdk-docs/topics/basics/ide_development_instance.md

 Set `autoReloadPlugins = true` in [runIde](gradle_prerequisites.md#running-a-simple-gradle-based-intellij-platform-plugin) task to enable it for earlier platform versions or `autoReloadPlugins = false` to disable it explicitly.

+After starting the sandbox IDE instance, run `buildPlugin` task after modifications in the plugin project and switch focus back to sandbox instance to trigger reload.

+ > `buildSearchableOptions` task must currently be [disabled explicitly](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/FAQ.md#how-to-disable-building-searchable-options) to workaround _Only one instance of IDEA can be run at a time_ problem.
+ >
+ {type="warning"}

 </tab>

 <tab title="DevKit">